 Before sitting or even booking your practical driving assessment (PDA), it’s important to be adequately prepared.
 This will involve not only learning Perth’s road rules but also how to control your vehicle on Australia’s roads.

-One of the best ways to ensure you’re prepared for your driver’s test is to sit a mock test.
+One of the best ways to ensure you’re prepared for your driver’s test is to sit a mock learners driving test.

 - “I was nervous of the assessor sitting next to me”

 - “The assessor did not talk to me or provide advice”